ArrakisFinance/arrakis-docs/src/text/arrakisModular/priceOracles.md

-# Price Feeds
+# Price Oracles

 All Arrakis Vaults have a concept of a `price oracle` set by vault owners on the [ArrakisStandardManager](./technicalReference/metaVaults/core/contract.ArrakisStandardManager.md).
 These price oracles are used as a third-party check on `executor` management calls to a vault.

 We use our own standard interface for oracle reads and thus we can seamlessly integrate any type of onchain oracle price feed no matter the interfaces/patterns (RedStone, Chainlink, Uni V3 TWAP, etc) -- just by defining a simple Oracle Wrapper smart contract.

-To accelerate the integration of safe public and private Meta Vaults for newer tokens that may not already have performant oracle feeds onchain, we refer clients to our oracle partner [Redstone](https://redstone.finance/).
+To accelerate the integration of safe public and private Meta Vaults for newer tokens that may not already have performant oracle feeds onchain, we refer clients to our oracle partner [RedStone](https://redstone.finance/).

 ## Methodology